AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-43/acsd-53309-incomplete-tax-application-for-customizable-options.md

 ---
-title: 'ACSD-53309: Incomplete tax application for customizable options and regular price label'
+title: 'ACSD-53309: Incomplete tax application for customizable options and '[!UICONTROL Regular Price]' label'
-description: Apply the ACSD-53309 patch to fix the Adobe Commerce issue where tax is not fully applied in the 'Regular Price' label when a customizable option is selected.
+description: Apply the ACSD-53309 patch to fix the Adobe Commerce issue where tax is not fully applied in the '[!UICONTROL Regular Price]' label when a customizable option is selected.
 feature: Taxes, Shipping/Delivery
 role: Admin, Developer
 ---
-# ACSD-53309: Incomplete tax application for customizable options and regular price label
+# ACSD-53309: Incomplete tax application for customizable options and '[!UICONTROL Regular Price]' label

-The ACSD-53309 patch fixes the issue where tax is not fully applied in the 'Regular Price' label when a customizable option is selected.
+The ACSD-53309 patch fixes the issue where tax is not fully applied in the '[!UICONTROL Regular Price]' label when a customizable option is selected.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.43 is installed.
-The patch ID is ACSD-53722.
+The patch ID is ACSD-53309.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions

 **The patch is created for Adobe Commerce version:**

-* Adobe Commerce (all deployment methods) 2.4.5p2
+* Adobe Commerce (all deployment methods) 2.4.5-p2

 **Compatible with Adobe Commerce versions:**